 You Might Have to File an Uninsured Motorist Claim

 If you were injured by an uninsured motorist, you might still be able to get compensation for your damages.
 In California, you do not have to have uninsured motorist coverage.
-However, insurance companies are required to offer it.
+However, insurance companies must offer it.
 In fact, if you deny uninsured motorist coverage, you must sign a waiver.

 If you did elect to have uninsured motorist coverage, you might be able to receive compensation for your damages through your own insurance company.
 You might get compensation to cover:

-If you were injured in your uninsured motorist accident, you might be compensated for any medical expenses you acquire.
+If you suffered injuries in your uninsured motorist accident, you might receive compensation for any medical expenses you acquire.
 Medical expenses can add up quickly.
 You might be compensated for costs for the emergency room visit, doctor’s appointments, diagnostic tests, hospital stays, and any follow-up treatment you needed.

 If you are still receiving medical treatment at the time of your settlement, you might be compensated in advance for any medical treatment you might need in the future.
 This might include costs for surgery, physical therapy, rehabilitation, and hospital stays.

 If you were driving your vehicle when you were in a car accident, you might be compensated for the cost of repairs your vehicle needs.
 If the repairs cost more than the vehicle, you might receive compensation for a vehicle replacement.

 Pain and suffering is a non-economic damage.
 It does not have a set monetary value attached to it.
 When you are in a car accident, you can experience mental and physical pain as a result.
 You must consider your pain and suffering when determining what would be fair compensation for your specific car accident.

 Loss of Income